Josh McEachran

 McEachran is a product of the Chelsea academy and won 38 caps and scored three goals for England at youth level.
-He spent several years with Chelsea as a professional but played little, and spent time on loan at clubs to at home and abroad.
+He spent several years with Chelsea as a professional but played little, and spent time on loan with clubs at both home and abroad.
 He moved on to Brentford in 2015, playing 90 league matches over four seasons, and spent 16 months with Birmingham City; both spells were disrupted by injury.
 He describes his midfield style as "a holder and a passer, dictating play".